maoxiao/FacebookClient/README.md

 How to use
 ----------
-1. Follow official [Facebook sdk guide] to setup your Facebook app and configure your Xcode Project.
+1. Follow official [Facebook sdk guide] to set up your Facebook app and configure your Xcode Project.
 [Facebook sdk guide]: https://developers.facebook.com/docs/ios/getting-started/

-2. Setup above libraries.
+2. Set up above libraries.

 To-DO list
 ----------